 Thankfully Kenzie only got what they call the ‘mini-measles’ and she was discharged the next morning, as did Frankie as he’s had his first vaccination.
 Poor Kadie got the brunt of it.
 I couldn’t wait to get home to her.
 She literally cried or slept her way through it, no cuddles, no pain relief or treats on this earth helped how she felt.

 Who knew the measles was so serious, or so contagious?
 I’ve never heard of anyone close to me who has had them.
 We have no clue where the kids picked them up, the only places we’ve been recently is the zoo, and at that, it was a few weeks back.

-We were recommended not to let the big kid go to school with fear she could have been carrying the virus and pass it on to her school friends.
+We were recommended not to let the big kid go to school for fear she could have been carrying the virus and pass it on to her school friends.
 That was the last thing we needed, imagine, starting a measles epidemic in your local area.
 I’d be so lucky.
 The poor kid sat by the window devastated watching all her friends walk by our house.